danielpiron/Resume/Daniel_Piron-Resume.md

 # Daniel Piron
-**Apps Dev Tech Lead Analyst**
-Tel: 718-570-6310
+## Software Engineer with a Flair for DevOps
-e-mail: dannypiron@gmail.com
+Tel: 718-570-6310, e-mail: dannypiron@gmail.com

-## Professional Summary
+## Summary
- * **Citigroup Derivatives Markets Inc. (CDMI), Jersey City, NJ** - ERA III - Application Test Utility Development and DevOps ~ *2019-Present*
- * **Citigroup Derivatives Markets Inc. (CDMI), Jersey City, NJ** - ERA II - Technical Lead/Architect for SDLC Tools Development ~ *2015-2019*
- * **Citigroup Derivatives Markets Inc. (CDMI), Jersey City, NJ** - ERA I - Software Configuration Management ~ *2005-2015*
- * **el-bohio.com, Queens, NY** -
-   Web Design and Administration ~ *2001-2006*
- * **Opal Group, New York, NY** -
-   Handheld Software Development ~ *May-July 2000*

-## Strengths
- * Has a profound understanding of the design concepts of complex distributed systems and readily applies this knowledge to daily troubleshooting challenges.
- * Accustomed to and thrives in a high pressure and fast paced working environment with breakneck release cycles.
- * Skilled in C, C++, Python, and Objected-Oriented Perl, and is knowledgeable in cross-platform development.
+With over 15 years of experience in the financial sector, Daniel has a profound understanding of the design concepts of complex distributed systems and readily applies this knowledge to daily troubleshooting challenges.
+He is accustomed to and thrives in a high pressure and fast paced working environment with breakneck release cycles.
+Daniel is skilled in C, C++, Python, and Objected-Oriented Perl, and Bash, and is knowledgeable in cross-platform development.

 ## Technical Experience
 * **Operating Systems** - Linux, MacOS, Solaris, Windows
-* **Languages** - C++, Python, Perl, Bash, C, Javascript, Java, PHP, SQL, Visual Basic, MOS 6502, x86 Assembler, MMX
+* **Languages** - C++, C, Python, Bash, Perl, Javascript, Java, PHP, SQL, Visual Basic, MOS 6502, x86 Assembler, MMX
 * **Databases** - Oracle, PostgresSQL, MySQL, SQLite, Microsoft Access
 * **DevOps Tools** - Git, Jira, Bitbucket, Jenkins, Artifactory, Teamcity, Docker, SonarCube, ITRS